wochit/wochit-embedded/docs/authentication.md

 </code-group>

 The token value is the userToken.
-Use userToken to open the Wochit video creator! [link to next phase]
+Use userToken to [open the Wochit video creator!](/embed.html#set-configuration) The token expiration time is one week.

 ### Errors